eic/drich-dev/README.md

     - [EDM4eic](https://github.com/eic/EDM4eic) to `./EDM4eic`, for the data model; this extends [EDM4hep](https://github.com/key4hep/EDM4hep), the common data model, which is included in the EIC software image
+    - [EICRecon](https://github.com/eic/EICrecon) to `./EICrecon`, for the reconstruction framework
-    - [juggler](https://eicweb.phy.anl.gov/EIC/juggler) to `./juggler`, for the reconstruction framework used in ATHENA, and supported while we migrate to the new reconstruction framework in EPIC
+    - [juggler](https://eicweb.phy.anl.gov/EIC/juggler) to `./juggler`, for the reconstruction framework used in ATHENA, and supported while we migrate `EICrecon`
   - Suggestion: clone with SSH, which is required for contributions:
     ```bash
     git clone git@github.com:eic/epic.git
     git clone git@github.com:eic/irt.git
     git clone git@github.com:eic/EDM4eic.git
+    git clone git@github.com:eic/EICrecon.git
     ```
     Since `juggler` is not on Github, but is hosted on EICweb, it is recommended to clone with HTTPS: